DETAILED ACTION

 wherein the snake robotic device is configured such that one or more additional joints of the one or more joints are addable to the interior chamber to increase degrees of freedom of flexibility of the snake robotic device (one or more additional joints of each of the one or more respective joints 120 are addable to the interior chamber to increase degrees of freedom of flexibility of the snake robotic device, Figs. 1-3; col; 7, lines 58 to col. 8, lines 19); and

-wherein provision of the actuators in the support structure separate from the flexible member provides for the degrees of freedom of flexibility for the snake robotic device dependent upon any number of actuators (col. 8, lines 1-19, lines 40-44).
+wherein provision of all of the actuators in the support structure separate from the flexible member provides for the degrees of freedom of flexibility for the snake robotic device dependent upon any number of actuators (col. 8, lines 1-19, lines 40-44).

 Regarding Claim 25, Tobey discloses the device of claim 23, further comprising an actuator bank housing the one or more actuators (platform 300 housing actuator motors 140, drive system motor 340; col. 7, lines 38-43; col 8, lines 3-10); i.e. actuators and controls of the snake arm 100 can be located on the rotating platform 300, Col. 5, lines 24-25).